alecstein/sn-less-distraction/README.md

 # Less Distraction Theme

 A theme that looks a little like iA Writer.
-But not totally empty, so that you can still access your notes quickly and easy.
+But not totally empty, so that you can still access your notes quickly and easily.

 ![Screenshot](./screenshot.png?raw=true "Less Distraction Theme")